-Our lab investigates mechanisms underlying cerebrovascular diseases and vascular cognitive impairment using multimodal human brain imaging, peripheral blood sampling, and formal cognitive assessment.
+Our lab investigates the mechanisms underlying cerebrovascular diseases and vascular cognitive impairment through multimodal human brain imaging, peripheral blood sampling and formal cognitive assessment.

-The lab’s focus is on rare, monogenic microvasculopathies such as sickle cell anemia, RVCL-S, and CADASIL, to investigate disease mechanisms and find novel therapeutic targets.
-By mapping out disease pathways for rare, inherited cerebrovascular diseases, we hope to move the field closer to finding treatments and preventative therapies for more common cerebrovascular disorders such as acute ischemic stroke and sporadic cerebral small vessel disease, which are often heterogeneous and progress more slowly.
+We focus on rare, monogenic microvasculopathies, including sickle cell anemia, RVCL‑S and CADASIL, to identify disease mechanisms and discover potential therapeutic targets.
+By mapping disease pathways in these rare inherited conditions, we aim to advance the development of treatments and preventative strategies for more common cerebrovascular disorders, such as acute ischemic stroke and sporadic cerebral small vessel disease, which are often heterogeneous and slower to progress.

 With generous support…